Alex Morgan: 2011: Western New York Flash

-On January 14, 2011, Morgan was the first overall pick in the 2011 WPS Draft by the Western New York Flash.
-She was the first Cal player to be drafted in the first round of Women's Professional Soccer (WPS).
-Morgan scored her first goal for the Flash during the team's home opener—a 3–0 win over the Atlanta Beat on May 1, 2011.
-Throughout the 2011 season, she played in 14 matches and scored four goals.
-The club won the regular season title and the WPS Championship title the same year.
+On January 14, 2011, Morgan was the first overall pick in the 2011 Women's Professional Soccer Draft by the Western New York Flash.
+She scored her first goal for the Flash during their 3–0 win over the Atlanta Beat on May 1, 2011.
+During the 2011 season, she played in 14 matches and scored four goals.
+The club won the regular season title and the 2011 WPS Championship title.

-Seattle Sounders Women (2012)
+2012: Seattle Sounders Women

-After the WPS later suspended operations in early 2012 due to legal and financial difficulties, Morgan joined her national teammates Hope Solo, Sydney Leroux, Megan Rapinoe and Stephanie Cox on the Seattle Sounders Women for the 2012 season.
-Of her signing, Morgan said, "I am excited to play in a city that is so passionate about soccer.
-The Sounders have been one of, if not the best fan support in MLS.
-I can only imagine how Seattle fans would respond to having a full professional women's team in the future."

-Due to her national team commitments and preparation for the 2012 Summer Olympics, Morgan made three regular season appearances for the club.
-She scored two goals and served two assist in her 253 minutes on the pitch.
-With the national teammates' presence on the team, the Sounders sold out nine of their ten home matches at the 4,500 capacity Starfire Stadium.
-Average attendance during the 2012 season for the Sounders Women was four times higher than the next closest team.
+After the WPS suspended operations in early 2012 due to legal and financial difficulties, Morgan joined her national teammates Hope Solo, Sydney Leroux, Megan Rapinoe and Stephanie Cox on the Seattle Sounders Women for the 2012 season.
+(Note: Attributed to multiple references:) Morgan said she was excited to play in Seattle because of its passionate soccer fans.
+Due to her national team commitments and preparation for the 2012 Summer Olympics, Morgan made only three regular-season appearances for the club, scoring two goals and serving two assists.
+During the season, the Sounders sold out nine of their ten home matches at the 4,500-capacity Starfire Stadium.
+(Note: Attributed to multiple references:) Average attendance during the 2012 season for the Sounders Women was four times higher than that of the next closest team.